openharmony/docs/en/application-dev/reference/apis/js-apis-notification.md

 **Required permissions**: ohos.permission.NOTIFICATION_CONTROLLER

-**System API**: This is a system API and cannot be called by third-party applications.removeGroupByBundle
+**System API**: This is a system API and cannot be called by third-party applications.

 **Return value**